What Are These Big, Hairy, Scary Spiders In New Jersey?

 Wolf spiders might be the closest thing to ‘tame’ you can get out in the wild, but that doesn’t mean you should entertain them and their offspring in your home.
 In fact, their keen senses and predatory nature might be the first sign of a separate pest infestation that requires immediate attention.
 To get rid of wolf spiders or the pests that attracted them in the first place, contact Arrow Pest Control today.

-Serving our New Jersey residents with some of the best service on the East Coast, Arrow makes inspecting, trapping, abating, and eliminating household pests a breeze.
+Providing the best pest control in Clarksburg, Long Hill, and Brick as well as elsewhere in our New Jersey service area, Arrow makes inspecting, trapping, abating, and eliminating household pests a breeze.
 With years of experience serving the community with affordable pest solutions, Arrow Pest Control is one of the leading experts on wolf spider control.
 Give us a call today and speak with a professional about your wolf spider-control options and how we can best serve you.